All Episodes

 How are you doing in the wind?

-Oh, pretty good.
+Well, pretty good.

-You know, Out here, I've seen the wind blow for three days straight.
+You know, out here, I've seen the wind blow for three days straight.

 You talking about these last three days?